-Course Description: Emphasis on application of leadership and organizational theories to create evidence-based change in healthcare systems that improve organizational and patient outcomes.
-A focus on interdisciplinary communication, change theory, and quality improvement concepts.
-Completion of 45 clinical hours related to leading change within healthcare.
+Course Description: This course emphasizes the application of theories to create evidence-based change in healthcare systems that improve organizational and client outcomes.
+The student will focus on leading changes in the healthcare setting including interdisciplinary communication and quality improvement concepts.
+Business principles, with an emphasis on human resource management will be explored.
+Students will complete 45 precepted indirect clinical hours related to leading change within healthcare systems.